-Where to Start Travel Nursing
+Where to Start Travel Nursing?

 Know your Restrictions

 Do you want to avoid extreme weather?
 That would mean no Minnesota in the wintertime.
 Many travel nurses will follow ‘summer’ and will not accept a wintry destination.
 On the flip side, others love winter sports and will choose locations that provide the maximum possibility of enjoying them.
 If you aren’t sure where to start travel nursing, a winter contract in a colder state will be sure to have higher rates and openings!

 The type of hospital may also play a factor.
 Will you work for a rural hospital?
 How about a teaching facility?
 Is Magnet status a factor?
 Do you prefer a Level II Trauma hospital?
 Depending on your experience, it might be more or less scary to start travel nursing at a certain type of facility.

 Perhaps you have an ailing family member and want to be close to a major airport if a family emergency arises.
 Will you be unhappy if you’re in a small town and don’t have a major shopping mall?
 Does small town living drive you to madness?
 Cities make you dizzy and disoriented?
 Only you know where you are comfortable.

 Always try to keep an open mind!
 You might not check all of your boxes, but every assignment is a new experience, and somewhere you didn’t think you would love might surprise you.

 Have you joined our Travel Nurse Community?
 Follow the link and join today for even more travel nurse tips and advice.

 You can return to the the introduction, or move forward or back using the article links below.